AutumnRivers/StuxnetHN/docs/StuxnetConfig.md

 For configuration related to `RadioV3` and `Stuxnet.Audio`.
 * `replaceMusicManager` - If `true`, replaces Hacknet's built-in `MusicManager` with Stuxnet's `StuxnetMusicManager`.
     * For more information, [read here](../Stuxnet.Audio/docs/StuxnetMusicManager.md).
     * If `Stuxnet.Audio` is not installed, this option is ignored.
+* `offsetLoopPoints` - If `true`, offsets the end loop point by -250ms, to compensate for the buffer.
+    * Unless you are SURE you know what you are doing, you should leave this set to `true`.
+    * If `Stuxnet.Audio` is not installed, this option is ignored.
 * `songs` - [Song Configuration](StuxnetFiles.md#radio)